Parallel Computing

 • Cloud Engineering, virtualization, containerization (OpenStack, Kubernetes, etc.), web3.0

-• Distributed and federated learning, foundational models for AI at scale, AI for Science
+• Distributed AI and federated learning, foundational models for AI at scale, AI for Science, AI benchmarking

-HPC4AI hosts three systems: an OpenStack cloud, a heterogenous HPC cluster, and a system developemnt cluster (with Arm, and RISC-V processors and accelerators).
-Overall, HPC4AI hosts over 11k cores, 120 GPUs, and 6 storage systems (CEPH, EMC2, Lustre, BeeGFS).
+HPC4AI hosts three systems: an OpenStack cloud, a heterogenous HPC cluster, and a system development cluster (with Arm and RISC-V processors and accelerators).